 An individual observing program will consist of a number of observations of different targets and will be assigned a set of priorities (though preferably only one priority per program) by the relevant TAC(s).
 Each partner TAC will have the same breakdown in terms of the percentages of different priorities, and all observations are charged in the same manner.
 The priorities just influence the likelihood of a given target being observed on a particular night and over a semester.
+See the Figure in the Quick Start section for historical completeness fractions per Priority.

 For the upcoming semester, the available science time will be allocated to the different priorities such that 40% for P0+P1 time, 40% for P2 time, and 20% for P3 time with a factor 3 over-subscription rate for P3.
 These are applicable to the science and science long term programs.